shion-app/docs/src/guide/what-is-shion.md

 ### Translate {#translate}

 If you feel confused by translations in other languages and are ready to do a big job, please click [here](https://github.com/shion-app/shion/discussions) to tell me

+## Support

+If you think this software is good, you can buy the [advanced version](../download.md) to support me